DemocracyEarth/community./Student Ambassador Program.md

 **Week 1 | Background**

-We start by providing a brief history of citizen-participation technology (democracy tech, or #demtech) and how that history informs the vision for our work at Democracy Earth.
-We explore what does it mean to build a values-based software, what is open source, why it matters and how it works.
+We start by providing a brief history of citizen-participation technology (democracy tech, or #demtech) and how that history informs the vision for our work at Democracy.Earth.
+We explore what it means to build a values-based software, what is open source, why it matters and how it works.

 🌿 _**Challenge**_: Start the conversation on the Sovereign URL released by Democracy.Earth for your university (university.democracy.earth).
 Invite your peers to join you in making proposals, voting and debating!

 **Week 2  | Blockchain**

 Solid introductory knowledge of the mechanics behind blockchains.
-Every Ambassador will be able to own the basic "blockchain vocabulary" [public/private keys, the double-spend problem, protocol, hash, timestamps and proof of work].
+Every Ambassador will own the basic "blockchain vocabulary". [public/private keys, the double-spend problem, protocol, hash, timestamps and proof of work].

 **Week 3 | Smart contracts & Liquid democracy**

-Introductory knowledge of smart contracts and their application for transparency, accountability, governance and participatory budgeting + an indepth dissection of the tactics of liquid democracy.
+Introductory knowledge of smart contracts and their application for transparency, accountability, governance and participatory budgeting plus an in-depth dissection of the tools and tactics of liquid democracy.

 **Week 4 | Global Governance**

 We will explore the challenges that our globalized economy and interconnected ecology present for nationally based governments (nation-states).
-Here we share Democracy Earth's vision - and implementation strategy  for -  an inclusive global governance system that can be enacted "bottoms up", from the individual level, and the role the foundation aims to play through the development of blockchain-based, sovereign identity-enabled tokenized voting software.
+Here we share Democracy.Earth's vision - and implementation strategy  for -  an inclusive global governance system that can be enacted "bottoms up", from the individual level, and the role the foundation aims to play through the development of blockchain-based, sovereign identity-enabled tokenized gpvernance software.

 **Week 5 | Crypto politics**